WiiLink24/web/src/content/guide/kirbytv.md

 > This means that an error has occurred on the server side of things, Episodes may not be available at this time.

 ### "Will the rest of the series be on this Channel?"
-> Unfortunetly, we currently have no plans on showing the rest of the series on this Channel.
+> Unfortunately, we currently have no plans on showing the rest of the series on this Channel.